This homemade salted caramel recipe is not only easy to make, it is super quick too!

 The cooking process

-Here is the step-by-step photos and instructions with images on how to make your very own homemade salted caramel.
+Here is the step-by-step photos and instructions with images on how to make your very own homemade salted caramel sauce.

-- Start by measuring your sugar into a deep medium saucepan.
+- Start by measuring the sugar into a deep medium saucepan.
 Melt it over low heat, stirring every now and then until the sugar dissolves.
 At this stage, if you see clumps of sugar in your pot, it is fine.
 Dissolve it over very low heat.
-At the end of the process, the caramel should turn into a light amber shade.
+At the end of the process, the sugar should caramelize into a light amber shade.

 - Keep the heat on until the sugar cooks into your desired shade of deep amber color, keeping very close attention on it at this stage as it can very quickly get burned.